danimelzz/BayesianEcology/Introduction.md

 ### 3.1 Frequentist approach using R
 <div style="text-align:center"><img src="https://oliveridleyproject.org/wp-content/uploads/2019/06/Green-turtle-with-fibropapillomatosis-tumors-Kenya.jpg" /></div>

-**Example 3** Consider a hypothetic context in which 40 sea turtles are used in a research about the efficacy of a new treatment against fibropapillomatosis (FP).
+**Example 3.** Consider a hypothetic context in which 40 sea turtles are used in a research about the efficacy of a new treatment against fibropapillomatosis (FP).
 Half of the animals (20 out of 40 turtles) is placed in a control group without any medicine and the other half is allocated in treatment group with medicine (20 out of 40).
 In the treatment group, 4 out of 20 turtles expressed FP.
 In the control group, 16 out of 20 turtles expressed FP.
-Is the treatment effective?
+Is this treatment effective?

-**R:** If the treatment and control are equally effective (null hypothesis: H0), then the probability that a FP+ turtle comes from the treatment group (p) should be 0.5.
-If treatment is really effective (alternative hypothesis: H1), then the probability that a FP+ turtle comes from the treatment group (p) should be less than 0.5.
+**R:** If no efficacy differences are found between the treatment and control groups (null hypothesis: H0), then the probability that a FP+ turtle comes from the treatment group (p) should be 0.5.
+If treatment is more effective than control (alternative hypothesis: H1), then the probability that a FP+ turtle comes from the treatment group (p) should be less than 0.5.
 Since H0 states that the probability of express FP is 0.5, we can calculate the p-value from 20 independent Bernoulli trials where the probability of turtles expressing FP is 0.5.
 The outcome of this experiment is 4 FP+ turtles out of 20, so the goal is to obtain 4 or fewer FP+ turtles in the 20 Bernoulli trials (n = 20; k = 4; p = 0.5).

 ```
 #Calculate the probability